phaserjs/phaser/README.md

 * Loader now has an onFileStart event you can listen for (thanks @codevinsky, #705)
 * Timer.clearPendingEvents will purge any events marked for deletion, this is run automatically at the start of the update loop.
 * Device.crosswalk detects if your game is running under Intels Crosswalk XDK.
+* Keyboard.reset has a new `hard` parameter which controls the severity of the reset.
+A soft reset doesn't remove any callbacks or event listeners.
+* Key.reset has a new `hard` parameter which controls the severity of the reset.
+A soft reset doesn't remove any callbacks or event listeners.
+* InputManager.resetLocked - If the Input Manager has been reset locked then all calls made to InputManager.reset, such as from a State change, are ignored.

 ### Bug Fixes